JoshVorick/FunWithParticles/README.md

 FunWithParticles
 ================

-This is a game/simulator that I started after having my wisdom teeth pulled after reading a neat article on algorithmic color generation.
+This is a game/simulator that I started after having my wisdom teeth pulled.
 It started out as a bouncy ball simulator with random colors and has developed from there.
+This is, in my opinion, extremely fun to mess around with.
+By tinkering with the different variables and switching bewtween particle types (i.e. black hole -> frozen -> spark -> ball) you can make some really fascinating patterns (see video below or screenshots at bottom of readme for a few examples).
 ### ![Super Amazing YT video showing off this program!](https://www.youtube.com/watch?v=ij0-msWfhqQ)
 Features
 ========
 ### Particle Types